How to roll a die?

 In the early 2000s, archaeologists were excavating in the Indus Valley in Pakistan, and made a very interesting discovery.
 Their original intention was to map and learn more about the so-called “Burnt City”, which covered one and a half square kilometers.
 Founded around 3200BC, this was one of the first cities in the world, that during the course of its history burnt down three times.

 An Egyptian game named Senet was played even longer ago, prior to 3000BC.
 While no physical discoveries of dice that old have been made, it is clear they have been in use for a very long time indeed.
+We just started with our online dice roller – not a very historical moment.

 Even the ancient Romans had a great penchant for rolling dice.
 As you might expect, they began to wonder if it was possible to influence the outcome of a roll.
 Some sources say that even during the time of the Romans, people existed who would be identified as professional gamblers today.